flyteorg/flytekit/docs/source/design/authoring.rst

 Compilation
 ===========
-When a workflow is compiled, instead of producing promise objects that wrap literal values, they wrap a :py:class:`flytekit.core.promise.NodeOutput` instead.
+When a workflow is compiled, instead of producing ``Promise`` objects that wrap literal values, they wrap a :py:class:`flytekit.core.promise.NodeOutput` instead.
 This is how data dependency is tracked between tasks.

 Branch Skip
 ===========
-If it's been determined that a conditional is not true, then flytekit will skip actually calling the task which means that any side-effects in the task logic will not be run.
+If it's been determined that a conditional is not true, then Flytekit will skip calling the task.
+This way, any side-effects in the task logic will not be run.

 .. note::